AmirKedem/FP-MOG/README.md

 A simple game with client side prediction, interpolation and lag compensation.<br>

-The game is build in unity both the server and client are created from the same unity project and are currently target 64-bit windows machines.
+The game is built with unity both the server and client are created from the same unity project and are currently target 64-bit windows machines.

 ### Status